natura-cosmeticos/natds-ios/doc/how-to-contribute.md

 ---

 ## Sample
 We have provided a sample project in the repository.
-To use it download the repo, run pod install to download the required libraries and open NatDS.xcworkspace.
+To use it, download the repository, run `pod install` to download the required libraries and open NatDS.xcworkspace.
 You'll see two schemes: NatDS and NatDS-SampleApp - select the NatDS-Sample and then build & run!
 Source files for these are in the NatDS-SamppleApp/Sources directory in project navigator.